1 Welcome to JSTOR Forum

 a. violate or infringe upon any third party rights, or violate any applicable law or regulation;

-c. intentionally disrupt the JSTOR Forum Platform or any other Artstor platforms, servers or networks connected thereto.
+c. intentionally disrupt JSTOR Forum or any ITHAKA Platforms, servers, or networks connected thereto.

-Additionally, for Shared Content made available or published on the Artstor Platforms, Institutional Licensees and Authorized Users will not, and will not authorize others, to:
+Additionally, for Shared Content made available or published on the ITHAKA Platforms, Institutional Licensees and Authorized Users will not, and will not authorize others, to:

 d. upload content intended to harass, threaten, abuse, libel, or slander others, or otherwise commit tortious conduct; or

 4.3 Shared Content Terms.
 Institutional Licensees and Authorized Users may post rules, licenses or terms governing the use of their Shared Content in the metadata associated with such content (“Shared Content Terms”).
-Should Institutional Licensees or Authorized Users post any Shared Content Terms, it is understood and agreed that they will not impose any obligations, liability, or restrictions of any kind on Artstor, and such Shared Content Terms will not apply within the confines of the JSTOR Forum Platform.
-To learn more about how Shared Content Terms may apply on the site of a third-party publishing target, please consult the terms of the third party.
-To learn more about how Shared Content Terms apply on the Artstor Digital Library Platform, please go to: http://www.artstor.org/artstor-terms.
+Should Institutional Licensees or Authorized Users post any Shared Content Terms, it is understood and agreed that they will not impose any obligations, liability, or restrictions of any kind on JSTOR, and such Shared Content Terms will not apply within the confines of JSTOR Forum in connection with JSTOR providing JSTOR Forum services.

-4.5 Institutional Licensees and Authorized Users agree that portions of Shared Content downloaded or printed out by an Authorized User from the Artstor Platforms may continue to be used in compliance with these Terms and Conditions, even if an institution or user’s JSTOR Forum Agreement shall later terminate or expire.
+4.6 Institutional Licensees and Authorized Users agree that portions of Shared Content downloaded or printed out by an Authorized User from the ITHAKA Platforms may continue to be used in compliance with these Terms and Conditions, even if an institution or user’s JSTOR Forum Agreement shall later terminate or expire.

 5 JSTOR Forum – Prohibited Uses